Leilani705/Cloud-Security-Diagram/README.md

 Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it simplifies tasks.

-TODO: The main advantage of automating configuration with Ansible is organization and efficiency
+The main advantage of automating configuration with Ansible is organization and efficiency

 The playbook implements the following tasks: